-Both candidate models are compared with the naive prediction by means of a benchmark experiment following Hothorn et al. (2005).
+Both candidate models are compared with the naive overall mean prediction using a benchmark experiment following Hothorn et al. (2005b).
 From the learning sample \mathcal{L} , 100 bootstrap samples are drawn and the performance measures of all candidate models, i.e., the empirical risk defined in terms of the IPC weights, are evaluated on the same sample of out-of-bootstrap observations in an unreplicated complete block design.
-The benchmark experiments are performed conditional on the IPC weights, since we are interested in a comparison between the candidate models only.
-In order to investigate whether the molecular information of the expression levels helps to predict the survival time we study in addition the performance of both algorithms when faced with a learning sample consisting of the clinical variables only (cRF and cL2B with p=8).
-The joint and marginal distributions of the performance measures evaluated on the out-of-bootstrap observations are displayed in Figure 2, with median out-of-bootstrap errors of 2.451 (mean), 2.382 (random forest) and 1.769 (L_2 -boosting).
-In general, the performance distributions of the five candidate models show a global difference (asymptotic p-value < 0.0001, Friedman test).
-All pair-wise multiple comparisons based on Friedman rank sums (Wilcoxon-Nemenyi-McDonald-Thompson, see Hollander and Wolfe, 1999, Chapter 7.3) indicate that the naive prediction of the weighted mean is outperformed by AIC-based L_2 -boosting (adjusted p-value < 0.0001).
-There is no evidence that the performance distributions of random forest and the weighted mean differ (adjusted p-value = 0.4909).
+The candidate models have been fitted on the same bootstrap samples.
+The benchmark experiments are performed conditional on the IPC weights based on all observations, since we are interested in a comparison between the candidate models only.
+In order to investigate whether the molecular information of the expression levels helps to predict the survival time we study in addition the performance of both algorithms when faced with a learning sample consisting of the clinical variables only (cRF and cL2B with p = 8).
+The joint and marginal distributions of the performance measures evaluated on the out-of-bootstrap observations are displayed in Figure 2, with median out-of-bootstrap errors of 2.451 (mean), 2.382 (RF), and 1.769 (L2B).
+In general, the performance distributions of the five candidate models show a global difference (asymptotic p-value < 0.001, Friedman test).
+All pair-wise multiple comparisons based on Friedman rank sums (Wilcoxon-Nemenyi-McDonald-Thompson, see Hollander and Wolfe, 1999, Chapter 7.3) indicate that the naive prediction of the weighted mean is outperformed by AIC-based L_2 -boosting (adjusted p-value < 0.001).
+There is no evidence that the performance distributions of random forest and the weighted mean differ (adjusted p-value = 0.491).

-However, the distribution of the empirical risk of both ensemble methods is lower when only the eight clinical covariates are used (all adjusted p-values < 0.0001).
-This supports the hypothesis that the raw gene expression levels do not help to improve the prediction of survival time.
+However, the distribution of the empirical risk of both ensemble methods is lower when only the eight clinical covariates are used (all adjusted p-values < 0.001).
+This supports the hypothesis that the raw gene expression levels do not improve the prediction of survival time.
 Bullinger et al. (2004) argue that the 'likelihood and the duration of survival are likely to be fairly crude surrogates for the underlying biologic characteristics distinguishing prognostically relevant tumor subclasses' and therefore propose an alternative strategy utilizing a prognostic variable obtained from a mix of cluster analysis and binary classification.